Amitozrehan/Amitozrehan.github.io/README.md

 I am Amitoz Kaur Rehan, student of GNDEC pursuing my BTECH in Computer Science Engineering.
 I have completed my schooling from Nankana Sahib Public School and scored 91% overall.
 # My Excel certificate
 ![certificate](42d7d96d-669b-4930-befb-15c0444bf0f3.jpeg)
+I recently completed an MS Excel course through www.mygreatLearning.com , and it has been a highly great experience.
+It offers a wide range of tools for data management, analysis, and visualization.
 # Daily activity report of student induction program 2024
 | Date | Resource Person | Activity Done |
 | ----------- | ----------- | --------- |